FrontierMods/Core/README.md

 # Frontier Mods

+*last updated: Dec 03, 2023*

-Frontier Mods is a collection of mods for *Cataclysm: Dark Days Ahead*.
-They're designed to work separately or in conjunction with one another; patches will be provided to bridge functionality between Frontier mods.
+Frontier Mods is a collection of mods for _Cataclysm: Dark Days Ahead_.
+They're designed to work separately or in conjunction with one another; patches will be provided to bridge functionality between Frontier mods, should their content overlap.

-The goal of Frontier Mods is to create an ecosystem of independent, compatible, and ultimately synergetic mods which augment the gameplay by expanding the options available to the player.
+The goal of Frontier Mods is to create an ecosystem of independent, compatible, and ultimately synergetic mods which augment the gameplay by grounding the game in reality and expanding the options available to the player.

-*Cataclysm*'s engine does not allow adding functionality via mods; it does, however, permit creating a large amount of content.
+_DDA_'s engine does not allow adding extensive functionality via mods; it does, however, permit creating a large amount of content.

-Implenenting the author-driven expansion of content – independently of the goals of the base game – is the foundation of Frontier Mods.
+Implenenting author-driven expansion of content – independently of the goals of the base game – is the foundation of Frontier Mods.

 Frontier Mods also hosts [a blog](https://github.com/FrontierMods/Blog) and [a design document](https://github.com/FrontierMods/Design).
 Subscribe to those to stay in touch with the development of the mods.

-## Support
+## Game Version Support

 The mods are designed to be compatible with the latest stable release only.

 Current version supported: **0.G**.

 # Frontier Core

 **Frontier Core** is the base mod for the entirety of the Frontier Mods collection.
 It contains features, changes, and bugfixes used by most mods.

-## Flags

-Some features ­– modular equipment in particular – operate by relying on flags.

-You can find the list of flags and their intended uses in [`/documentation/FRONTIER_FLAGS.md`](/documentation/FRONTIER_FLAGS.md).

-## Tool Qualities

-Some features ­– including basic disassembly when appropriate mods are installed – operate by relying on flags.

-You can find the list of flags and their intended uses in ~~[`/documentation/FRONTIER_TOOL_QUALITIES.md`](/documentation/FRONTIER_TOOL_QUALITIES.md)~~.

-## Overrides
+## Auditing

-**Core** contains a number of overrides for the base game's items.
-Most of the overrides concern sizing and adding appropriate flags for use with Frontier Mods' other equipment.
+**Core** contains a number of audits for the base game's items.
+Most concern physical dimensions and adding appropriate flags for use with Frontier Mods' other equipment.

-Overrides are included as necessary.
-They are not designed to include all mischaracterized items from the base game, since not all items need to be fixed.
+Audits are included as necessary.
+They are not designed to include all mischaracterized items from the base game, since not all items need to be changed.

-Override files are located in the ~~[`/override/`](/override/)~~ folder.

-## Core Content

-**Core** also adds a variety of shared content.

-The Core content **does not automatically appear in the game** with only **Core** installed.
-Instead, each Frontier mod dictates spawn points, recipes, and other uses for it.
-The content's placement into **Core** is required for other mods to be able to use it interoperably

 # Frontier Mods Extra